SteliosMouslech/VLSI-Design-Score-4-Game-Project/README.md

 - [Stelios Mouslech](https://github.com/SteliosMouslech)
 - [Nina Lazaridou](https://github.com/nlazaridou)
 ### About Project
 In this project we implement the popular game Score 4 on an FPGA.
-The project must be able to have
+The project contains:
 - Control Logic (FSM) for choosing, putting and winning for each player
 - Panel Display, Showing the game .